 Before we get down to discussing the PCIe x16 slot, there are other PCIe slot sizes that we need to mention.

 This will give you a clearer idea of what the PCIe x16 slot pertains to.

 Each PCIe slot has its purpose.
 Smaller PCIe slots, such as x1 slots, are suitable for expansion cards that generate fewer data, i.e., WiFi Cards, Sound Cards, etc.

 Also Read: 10 Things that Can be Plugged in PCIe Slots

 PCIe x1 Slot

 This PCIe slot type has the smallest physical slot size.
-Additionally, it has the least bandwidth due to it having only one PCIe lane.
+Additionally, it has the least bandwidth because it has only one PCIe lane.

-x1 is used for low demanding cards like modems, sound card, port expansion cards etc.
+x1 is used for low-demanding cards like modems, sound cards, port expansion cards, etc.

 Also Read: What are PCIe x1 Slots Used For?

 At four times the size of the most undersized PCIe slot, this slot has 4 PCIe lanes.